JetBrains/teamcity-documentation/topics/multinode-setup.md

 * [Handling UI actions and load balancing user requests](#Handling+UI+Actions+and+Load+Balancing+User+Requests)
 * [Main TeamCity node](#Main+Node+Responsibility)

-A node assigned to any responsibility will allow users to perform the most common actions on builds.
+To allow users perform the most common actions on builds and agents, enable the [Handling UI actions and load balancing user requests](#Handling+UI+Actions+and+Load+Balancing+User+Requests) responsibility.

 You can enable and disable responsibilities for nodes at any moment.